luis-barbara/infinexpense-api/README.md

 - `DATABASE_PORT` (default: `5432`)
 - `DATABASE_NAME` (default: `db`)

-These are configured already in `docker-compose.yaml` for the development stack.
+These are configured already in `docker compose.yaml` for the development stack.

 ## Quickstart (Docker Compose)
 Recommended for local development — sets up API, Postgres and Adminer.